Can I work in Canada with a tourist visa?

 Exploring Options for Changing Status

 When you are already in Canada with a tourist visa and a potential employer, you cannot work immediately.
-In the past, a temporary public policy allowed some visitors to apply for certain employer-supported work permits from within Canada.
+Previously, a temporary public policy permitted certain visitors to apply for employer-supported work permits from within Canada.
 However, IRCC has ended that policy (with limited transitional processing for applications submitted before the end date), so most visitors must apply from outside Canada unless they qualify under another specific rule.

 In Summary